 – Raising awareness among policy makers and institutions on the importance of financial education

-– Promoting joint participation in call for proposals, competitions and international initiatives
+– Promoting joint participation in calling for proposals, competitions and international initiatives

-– Exploring and implementing innovative activities to boost financial literacy at global level.
+– Exploring and implementing innovative activities to boost financial literacy at a global level.

 The members of the network:

 – Promoter: Museum of Saving